ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 ---------------

 There is a *broker emulator* on TradingView for testing strategies.
-Unlike real trading, the emulator fills orders only at chart prices, that is why an order can be filled only on next tick in forwardtesting and on next bar in backtesting (or later) after the strategy calculated.
+Unlike in real trading, the emulator only fills orders at chart prices, which is why an order can only be filled on the next tick in forwardtesting and on the next bar or later in backtesting, i.e., after the strategy calculates.

 As stated above, in backtesting the strategy is calculated on bar's close.
 The following logic is used to emulate order fills:

 #.
-If opening price of bar is closer to the highest price of the same bar,
+If the open of bar is closer to the high price of the bar,
    the broker emulator assumes that intrabar price was moving this way: open → high → low → close.
 #.
-If opening price of bar is closer to the lowest price of the same bar,
+If the open of bar is closer to the low price of the bar,
    the broker emulator assumes that intrabar price was moving this way: open → low → high → close.
 #.
-Broker emulator assumes that there were no gaps inside bar, meaning
+The broker emulator assumes that there are no gaps inside bars, meaning
-   all intrabar prices are available for order execution.
+   the full range of intrabar prices is available for order execution.
 #.
-If the option *Recalculate On Every Tick* in strategy properties is
+Even if the *Recalculate On Every Tick* option is
-   enabled (or ``strategy`` parameter ``calc_on_every_tick=true`` is specified in the script), code is still calculated only on bar's close, following the above logic.
+   enabled  in strategy properties (or the script's ``strategy`` call uses ``calc_on_every_tick=true``), the broker emulator's behavior still uses the above logic.

 .. image:: images/Filled_stategy.png